quicwg/base-drafts/draft-ietf-quic-http.md

 HTTP_WRONG_STREAM (0x0A):
 : A frame was received on a stream where it is not permitted.

-HTTP_LIMIT_EXCEEDED (0x0B):
+HTTP_ID_ERROR (0x0B):
-: A Stream ID, Push ID, or Placeholder ID greater than the current maximum for that identifier was referenced.
+: A Stream ID, Push ID, or Placeholder ID was used incorrectly, such as exceeding a limit, reducing a limit or being reused.

-HTTP_PUSH_ID_ERROR (0x0C):
+Reserved (0x0C):
-: A Push ID was referenced multiple times or the the maximum Push ID was reduced.
+: N/A

 HTTP_UNKNOWN_STREAM_TYPE (0x0D):
 : A unidirectional stream header contained an unknown stream type.